• Skip to primary navigation

 As a rule, it is best to do nothing if your dog gets hiccups.
 If you get stressed, you will exacerbate your puppy’s anxiety.

 Some people, however, can’t just stand by if they sense their dog is in trouble.
-If you want to help your dog, change your puppy’s breathing rhythm or breathing pattern.
+To help your dog, change your puppy’s breathing rhythm or breathing pattern.

 Try to distract your puppy.
 Often offering a ball or squeaky toy can be enough to get your dog breathing normally again.